iamgromov/yummio/README.md

 ## API Configuration

-To work with the fortniteapi.io API, you need to obtain an API key:
+To work with the themealdb API, you need to obtain an API key:

-1. Register and get your key at [PARAM](PARAM)
+1. API Methods using the developer test key '1' in the URL

 2. Create a `.env.local` file in the root of your project and add: